SharePoint/sp-dev-docs/docs/spfx/enterprise-guidance.md

 ### Enterprise developers

 The SharePoint Framework allows **Enterprise developers**, typically a developer that creates application for use within an organization, to extend SharePoint (Online) with new functionality in a structured and supported way.
 The SharePoint Framework offers everything from the development framework, build pipeline, to the actual deployment and allows the developers in a short time reach out to all Site Collections with new solutions and features, all controlled by the App Catalog.
-In an enterprise scenario you also have full control of the CDN locations; external or internal in SharePoint and you can very easily deploy fixes and updates to your whole organization.
+In an enterprise scenarion you also have full control of the CDN locations; external or internal in SharePoint and you can very easy deploy fixes and updates to your whole organization.

 Within your enterprise administrators and developers jointly should create a *blue print* for how SharePoint Frameworks solutions should be deployed.
 The blue print should contain details on preferred client side frameworks, CDN locations etc. For more details, see the section below on *Building a plan around SharePoint Framework customizations*.

 ### Citizen developers

 Citizen developers have for a long time used SharePoint to build business applications using a lot of different methods and techniques.
 SharePoint Framework will for certain scenarios, specifically JavaScript embeddings and Script Editor Web Parts solutions be one good way forward.
 This to make these solutions more standardized and maintainable over time.
-For citizen developers there might be a little bit of learning curve to adjust to this new structured way of building solutions, but will in the long run prove to be more stable, secure and maintainable.
+For citizen developers there might be a little bit of learning curve to adjust to this new structured way of building solutions, but will in the long run proove to be more stable, secure and maintainable.

 Given that the, above mentioned, *Custom Script* control methods are in place, the citizen developers will not be allowed to add arbitrary JavaScript code or Script Editor Web Parts.
 This can potentially make your SharePoint environment more stable and maintainable, but at the same time you might prohibt some *innovation* in your company, and should make sure that your citizen developers aligns with your enterprise developers on using SharePoint Framework going forward.